IgniteUI/igniteui-xplat-docs/doc/en/components/navigation-drawer.md

 ## Usage

-To get started with the [IgcNavigationDrawerComponent]({environment:wcApiUrl}/classes/igcnavdrawercomponent.html), first you need to install $ProductName$ by executing the following commandдддд:
+To get started with the [`IgcNavDrawerComponent`]({environment:wcApiUrl}/classes/igcnavdrawercomponent.html), first you need to install $ProductName$ by executing the following command:

 ```cmd
 npm install {PackageComponents}